hyper-expanse/dotfiles/debian.md

 ## Update Software

-Because the system was installed form a DVD image several of the installed packages may be out-of-date.
+Because the system was installed from an ISO image, several of the installed packages may be out-of-date.
 Therefore, prior to proceeding with any further configuration, it is imperative, for security reasons, to update all packages to the latest version available.

 First the default apt-get sources list should be updated to include additional Debian repositories that we can use.
 Replace the apt sources list, `/etc/apt/sources.list`, with the following content:

 [/etc/apt/sources.list](src/etc/apt/sources.list)

-In addition to updating the list of repositories, we need to prioritize from which repository a package should be installed.
-These priorities are captured as files in the `preferences.d` directory of `/etc/apt/`.
+In addition to updating the list of repositories, we need to prioritize the repository a package should be installed from.
+These priorities are defined in files in the `preferences.d` directory located under `/etc/apt/`.
 Create a file named 'stable' in the `/etc/apt/preferences.d/` directory with the following content:

 ```
 Package: *